IohannRabeson/teamwork-launcher/README.md

 # How to use it
 You must have a [Teamwork](https://teamwork.tf) API key.
 To get one, connect to [teamwork.tf](https://teamwork.tf), go to https://teamwork.tf/settings and click "Show optional settings".

+You must copy/paste your key in the settings page.
+Alternatively you can specify an environment variable `TEAMWORK_API_KEY`.